-- Can I Use an IRA Account for a Mortgage Down Payment?
+Can I Use a 403(b) Retirement for a Mortgage Down Payment?

 Scraping together enough money for a home down payment can be challenging, especially if you're moving to a larger home or haven't built up much equity in your prior home.
 However, you might be able to tap your 403(b) plan for some of the money -- just don't expect any special tax treatment from Uncle Sam.